Graduate Researchers

 Education: M.S.
 Economics, University of Wisconsin-Madison, 2018

 Sijia is a fourth-year doctoral student in the Department of Agricultural and Resource Economics at the University of Connecticut.
 Her research focuses on the economics of the environment, public policy, and human health.
-Sijia studies issue in empirical microeconomics, such as environmental (natural disasters) and social matters associated with maternal and infant health, both mentally and physically.
+Sijia studies issues in empirical microeconomics, such as environmental (natural disasters) and social matters associated with maternal and infant health, both mentally and physically.
 She develops a comprehensive view of the external factors and the economic costs on the health of vulnerable populations (women, newborns, and children).
 Sijia is also involved in international trade research as she works on how duties affect global bilateral trade.
-Sijia will be on the job market in 2024.
+Sijia will be on the academic job market in 2024.

 Click here for her resume and here for her webpage.